- Atlas Air is hiring pilots immediately for all fleets; 737 • 767 • 777 • 747

 - Competitive Pay: Potential to earn big right from your first year

 - Fleet Choice: From 737 to the Queen of the Skies we have more 747Fs than anyone

 - Flexibility: Choose fleets that fly domestic or international routes to fit with your life

 - Atlas operates the world’s largest fleet of 747 freighters, along with large fleets of 777s, 767s and 737s that play a key role in our customers’ operating networks and in the world’s supply chain.
 With over 68,000 flights a year to more than 300 destinations globally, we connect producers to consumers, generating economic growth, jobs and market stability.

 - Atlas Air Worldwide has a new agreement with its pilots that provides them with significant pay increases and benefits.
 Pay increases and the remaining terms and conditions of the new five-year agreement will be implemented in the coming months in collaboration with the union.

 - The Atlas Gateway Travel continues under the new agreement, giving pilots the freedom and flexibility to live where they choose, and commute to work with company paid air and hotel at their base.
 If you live in a US residence that is more than 130 miles away from your base, you are eligible for our Gateway Travel program.

-- Atlas Air is holding virtual interviews for 747, 767 and 777 First Officers.
-Talk to several experienced representatives from our HR and Flight Operations teams to discuss your experience and the career opportunities at Atlas Air.
-Learn more here: http://bit.ly/39Gdzjd
+- Atlas Air is holding interviews for 747, 777, 767 and 737 First Officers.
+Experienced representatives from our HR and Flight Operations teams are ready to discuss your experience and the career opportunities at Atlas air.
+Learn more here: https://bit.ly/2Zgxkv0

 - All candidates must meet the minimum qualifications.